 The following organizations have agreed to host fellows in 2015-16.
-Check back regularly as this list should see a few more additions in the next couple weeks.
+Check back as this list may see a few more additions leading up to the deadline.

 The Arts and Science Council (ASC) is the community's chief advocate for arts, science, history and heritage.
 Through its work it serves as a gatherer and steward of public and private community resources, an investor of those resources in the cultural sector and community, and as the strategic planner for the community's cultural sector and the public art agent for the City of Charlotte and Mecklenburg County.
 Its mission is to build appreciation, participation and support for the arts, science, history and heritage in Charlotte-Mecklenburg.